-Eutelsat acquired a 49% stake in Eurobroadband Retail, a newly established entity, accounted for under the equity method in the Group's financial statements.
+Eutelsat acquired a 49% stake in Eurobroadband Retail, a newly established entity, accounted for under the equity method in the Group's financial statements as of 30 June 2017.

 Wins/ DHI

 The Group sold Wins Ltd and its subsidiaries in August 2016.
 These entities were excluded from the Group's scope of consolidation at the date of loss of control.
 The corresponding gain or loss is recognised within "Other operating income".